courros/hnco/README.md

 - `JSON`
 - `Statistics::Descriptive`

-They also depend on the following executables:
+They also depend on GNU parallel.

-- `/usr/bin/time`
-- GNU parallel

 You will need gnuplot and latex to generate reports, which finally requires the `minted` latex package and the executable `pygmentize`.